Friends of DCACC Foundation

-DuPage County Animal Care and Control is the only Open Admission shelter in DuPage County and will not turn away any animal in need.
-The shelter cares for nearly 4,000 animals each year and does so without the support of any taxpayer dollars.
+DuPage County Animal Care and Control is the only immediate open admission shelter in DuPage County and will not turn away any animal in need.
+The shelter cares for more than 3,000 animals each year - including many from collar counties - and does so without the support of ANY taxpayer dollars.

-Friends of DCACC is committed to enhancing the humane initiatives of Animal Control by providing DCACC with the resources that its normal operating budget cannot furnish.
-Everyday through the generous support of our donors and supporters, the Friends of DCACC Foundation is helping homeless pets receive their second chance at life through the following lifesaving initiatives…
+- Every day through the generous support of our donors and supporters, the Friends of DCACC Foundation is helping homeless pets receive their second chance at life by making possible the programs that have to-date allowed us to provide assistance for:

-- 174 the number of senior animals (age 6+ for dogs and 8+ for cats) receiving help finding their forever homes through Scratch's Senior Adoption Fund
+- 187 senior animals (age 6+ for dogs and 8+ for cats) receiving help finding their forever homes through Scratch's Senior Adoption Fund

-- 8 the number of senior felines aged 10+ years receiving assistance with finding their forever homes where they can live out their golden years through Scratch's Feline Adoption Fund
+- 15 senior felines aged 10+ years receiving assistance with finding their forever homes where they can live out their golden years through Scratch's Feline Adoption Fund

-- 10 the number of bonded animals (5 pair) that have found their forever homes together through Scratch's Bonded Pair Adoption Fund
+- 14 bonded animals (5 pair) that have found their forever homes together through Scratch's Bonded Pair Adoption Fund

-- 1,587 the number of cats and kittens receiving help finding their forever homes - opening up lifesaving space for more cats and kittens awaiting adoption - through Scratch's Feline Adoption Fund
+- 1,725 cats and kittens receiving help finding their forever homes - opening up lifesaving space for more cats and kittens awaiting adoption through Scratch's Feline Adoption Fund

-- 8 the number of dogs and cats that have been given a second chance at life through the Critical Care Fund
+- 10 dogs and cats that have been given a second chance at life through the Critical Care Fund

-- 40 the number of small animals (guinea pigs, parakeets, rats, hamsters, turtles, etc.) finding homes through Scratch's Small Animal Adoption Fund which encourages those looking to add a small animal to adopt rather than buy from a pet store.
+- 66 small animals (guinea pigs, parakeets, rats, hamsters, turtles, etc.) finding homes through Scratch's Small Animal Adoption Fund which encourages those looking to add a small animal to adopt rather than buy from a pet store.

 - Life saving medical equipment and supplies through our Critical Care and General Funds.

-You can find out more about the other ways in which Friends of DCACC is helping to save animals' lives by visiting our website at www.DuPageAnimalFriends.org .
-Federal tax exempt application is pending.
+Stats are from inception of fund through December 31, 2014.
+Find out more about how Friends of DCACC is helping to save animals' lives and how to get involved by visiting our website at www.DuPageAnimalFriends.org.